The Global Chief Procurement Officer Survey 2018

 - High performing procurement leaders out performed others in Executive Advocacy, Leadership, Strategic Decision Making, Talent Capability, Digital Procurement, Supply Chain Transparency and Balanced Scorecard capabilities.

 Action starts here – leading in innovation and making an impact

 One of the most significant opportunities for procurement leaders is to improve business, procurement, digital and supplier leadership.
-High performing organizations are delivering superior results and are excelling through:
+High performing organisations are delivering superior results and are excelling through:

 - Leadership with the business, enhancing executive advocacy and business partnering

 - Leadership in procurement, driving changes in talent, operational models and digital capabilities

 - Leadership with suppliers, through greater collaboration and supply chain cost and risk transparency

 - Recognising that focused and deliberate action is critical for procurement to be successful, this year’s report outlines a ‘To Do’ list linked to high performance to help accelerate existing and new procurement ideas, plans and results.

 For further insights from the Global CPO Survey, register to attend our webinar on 21 March.